There is a good chance CF Industries Holdings Inc. (CF) will undergo another restructuring. - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of CF by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 9.12 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 5.83.
+We take a closer look at CF’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 8.50 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 5.44.
 For the most recent quarter (mrq), Quick Ratio is recorded 3.00 and its Current Ratio is at 3.40.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.65.

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for the company, Barclays on August 10, 2022, Upgraded its rating to Overweight and sets its target price to $120 from $103 previously.
+In the most recent recommendation for the company, RBC Capital Mkts on October 03, 2022, Upgraded its rating to Outperform and sets its target price to $135 from $110 previously.

-On August 03, 2022, Citigroup Upgraded its rating to Buy which previously was Neutral but kept the price unchanged to $117.
+On August 10, 2022, Barclays Upgraded its rating to Overweight which previously was Equal Weight and also upped its target price recommendation from $103 to $120.

-On July 14, 2022, Credit Suisse started tracking the stock assigning a Underperform rating and target price of $73.Credit Suisse initiated its Underperform rating on July 14, 2022, with a $73 target price.
+Citigroup Upgraded its Neutral to Buy on August 03, 2022, while the target price for the stock was maintained at $117.

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 26 when Noonan Anne P sold 3,000 shares for $118.64 per share.
 The transaction valued at 355,920 led to the insider holds 26,411 shares of the business.

 Frost Bert A sold 20,964 shares of CF for $2,348,098 on Aug 24.
 The Sr.VP,Sales,Mkt Dev & Supp Chn now owns 41,424 shares after completing the transaction at $112.01 per share.
 On Aug 24, another insider, Will W Anthony, who serves as the President & CEO of the company, sold 102,520 shares for $110.16 each.
 As a result, the insider received 11,293,800 and left with 322,916 shares of the company.